At the project:

 - But, now that you're holding a swallow in your hand you'll be able to tell its sex

 easily, because during nesting Tree Swallows, like most birds, develop different

 physical structures related to the sexes' different roles in breeding.

-- Breeding females have brood patches (BPs).
+- Breeding females at this stage have brood patches (BPs).

-- Breeding males have cloacal protuberances (CPs).
+- Breeding males at this stage have cloacal protuberances (CPs).

 To see which structure a swallow has:

 - Rotate the bird so its underside faces up.